clipperhouse/netlify/content/cdc.md

 So instead of `OLTP → CDC → Kafka/OLAP`, consider `OLTP → CDC → S3 → Kafka/OLAP`.

 Cloud storage has high reliability and capacity -- you're unlikely to tax it.
-By writing to S3, the OLTP system will consider the changes emitted, avoiding a GC backlog, and reducing the likelihood of surprise.
+By writing to S3, the OLTP system will consider the changes emitted, avoiding a backlog, and reducing the likelihood of surprise.